 People who buy e-learning software often want to publish their e-learning projects in a learning management system, or LMS.
 An LMS lets you deliver courses to learners and track their participation and completion status.

-Figuring out whether your LMS will work with Articulate software is actually pretty easy—think standards.
+If you’re using a different LMS, though, figuring out whether it will work with Articulate software is actually pretty easy—think standards.

-So all you need to do is determine that your LMS can deliver and track courses published with those standards (we also support AICC—a third and less-used standard).
+So all you need to do is determine that your LMS can deliver and track courses published with those standards (we also support cmi5 and AICC—less-used standards).
 Then, when you publish your e-learning projects, just make sure you select the right output settings for your LMS.

 To help you with selecting the right output settings for publishing your Articulate courses in an LMS, check out these helpful guides: